lmangani/duckdb-extension-clickhouse-sql/README.md

 ❌ ClickHouse is open core and _owned and controlled by for-profit corporation._

 ✔ DuckDB embedded is faster and elegantly integrated in many programming languages.<br>
-❌ ClickHouse embedded hack is slower and _barely only supports Python integrations_.
+❌ ClickHouse embedded is slower and _currently only supports Python integrations_.

 <img src="https://github.com/user-attachments/assets/a17efd68-d2e1-42a7-8ab9-1ea4c2ff11e3" width=700 />